edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 > [!NOTE]
 >
 > This module focuses on connector-backed tools.
-Later modules cover agent parameters and on-behalf-of (OB) authorization patterns.
+Later modules cover agent parameters and on-behalf-of (OBO) authorization patterns.

 ## Connector concepts for this module